V-MalM/Report-Using-Pandas/README.md

   * The file has detailed comments explaining each segment.

 #### Results:
-   * Tested it multiple times in Jupyter Notebook and VS code.
+   * Tested it multiple times in Jupyter Notebook.
    * All the segments of Jupyter notebook executed successfully generating the final report.
-   * Successfully displays output identical to what was required, both in VS code and Jupyter Notebook
+   * Successfully displays output identical to what was required.

 ###### eRRORS !!!!
 What ERRORS ????
 * REST ASSURED, the code runs error free.
 Just Follow these detailed instructions ....